jjiantong/FastPGM/README.md

 The aim of FastBN is to help users easily and efficiently apply Bayesian Network (BN) models to solve real-world problems.
 FastBN exploits multi-core CPUs to achieve high efficiency.
 FastBN contains:
-- Fast-BNS: accelerated PC-stable algorithm for BN structure learning from data (to learn DAGs that are well matched the observed data);
+- *Fast-BNS*: accelerated PC-stable algorithm for BN structure learning from data (to learn DAGs that are well matched the observed data);
-- Fast-BNI: accelerated junction tree algorithm for exact inference on BNs (given observed values of some variables in the BN, to calculate the conditional probability of the other variables)
+- *Fast-BNI*: accelerated junction tree algorithm for exact inference on BNs (given observed values of some variables in the BN, to calculate the conditional probability of the other variables)